bacpack-system/bacpack-system.github.io/docs/use_cases.md

 ## Add Package to Package context

-To leverage BacPack system's dependency management capabilities, add a Package to Package Context.
-This Package can be built by Packager and hosted in a Package Repository.
+After adding a Package Config to Package Context, the Package can be built by Packager and hosted in a Package Repository.
 The Package can then be easily added to projects by including it in CMakeLists.

 ## Use already built Packages in my CMake based project